The following list shows a set of handy functions:

 |CUMSUM()||Calculates the cumulative sum of data in each group.|

 |DIFF()||Calculates the difference of specified data between current row and previous row|

 cast(expression AS new_type)

 CAST function converts expression to new_type of data.
-The following list indicate the available conversion between types:
+The following table shows the available conversion between types:

 |source type||new type|